-The Board has fixed a record date of April 9, 2021 (the "Record Date") to determine Shareholders entitled to receive the Notice of Meeting.
+The Board has fixed a record date of April 14, 2022 (the "Record Date") to determine Shareholders entitled to receive the Notice of Meeting and vote at the Meeting.
 Only registered holders of Common Shares as of the Record Date are entitled to vote at the Meeting.
 The failure of any Shareholder to receive a copy of the Notice of Meeting does not deprive such Shareholder of the right to vote shares in his, her or its name at the Meeting.